Sun Country Airlines: History

-Early years and bankruptcies (1983–2008)
+Early years and bankruptcies (1983–2001)

-Sun Country was incorporated on July 2, 1982 and received its certificate of public necessity and convenience from the Civil Aeronautics Board on January 17, 1983.
-The airline began offering charter service and the first revenue flight took place on January 20, 1983, from Sioux Falls to Las Vegas, using a Boeing 727 aircraft leased from Air Florida.
-The airline's original staff consisted of 16 pilots, 16 flight attendants, three mechanics, and one office person.
-Several of the original employees previously worked for Braniff International Airways, which ceased operations on May 12, 1982.
-The company's founder and first President/CEO was Captain Jim Olsen, who also acted as Chief Pilot.
-His wife, Joan Smith-Olsen, acted as Chief Flight Attendant and Head of Inflight Operations.
+Sun Country was incorporated on July 2, 1982, and received its certificate of public necessity and convenience from the Civil Aeronautics Board on January 17, 1983.
+The airline began charter operations shortly afterward, with its first revenue flight operating on January 20, 1983, between Sioux Falls and Las Vegas using a Boeing 727 leased from Air Florida.

+The airline's original staff included 16 pilots, 16 flight attendants, three mechanics, and one office employee.
+Several early employees had previously worked for Braniff International Airways, which ceased operations in 1982.
+Captain Jim Olsen served as the company's founder, president, chief executive officer, and chief pilot, while his wife Joan Smith-Olsen led inflight operations.